CodeBush91/curriculum-vitae/CV.md

 ## About Me

 I am an experienced, fresh and keen agile software developer, specializing in .NET, delivering code to a consistently high standard.
+Writing code since 14 years old and still loving it!

+A real passion for creating fast, effective and beautiful applications across multiple platforms, always keeping an eye on new technology and jumping onto the best ones.

 ## Core Skills